cjolowicz/blog/content/posts/hypermodern-python-07-deployment.md

 Do not use [poetry install](https://poetry.eustace.io/docs/cli/#install) to install your code, because it will perform an [editable install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs).
+(An editable install doesn’t actually install your package into the virtual environment.
+It creates a `.egg-link` file that links to your source code, and this link would only be valid for the duration of the build stage.)

 The third `FROM` statement introduces the final stage: